sealerio/sealer/docs/site/themes/adidoks/README.md

 If your problem or idea is not addressed yet, [open a new issue](https://github.com/aaranxu/adidoks/issues/new).

-## Contributing

-We'd love your help!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) to learn about the kinds of contributions we're looking for.

 ## License

 **AdiDoks** is distributed under the terms of the